forms are in PDF format -

 $3,000 in scholarships available through Monmouth County Audubon's Ted Engberg Wildllife Conservation Scholarships

-The Monmouth County Audubon Society is pleased to announce that for the ninth year we will sponsor the Ted Engberg Wildlife Conservation Scholarship.
+The Monmouth County Audubon Society is pleased to announce that for the tenth year we will sponsor the Ted Engberg Wildlife Conservation Scholarship.

 This year a total of $3,000 will be available.
 MCAS hopes to award scholarships of $1,500 to two qualified Monmouth County high school graduates who will continue their education this fall in a field related to wildlife conservation.
 The Board has approved these scholarships as an important part of our mission to promote the awareness, appreciation and conservation of natural resources through educational outreach.

 The scholarship is awarded in memory of Ted Engberg, who was on the MCAS Board of Directors and was a generous supporter of our organization for decades.